rgeos/rss/README.md

 `chmod 755 main.py`

-3. Modify the `urls` field with the RSS address of your choice
+3. Modify the `urls` field with the RSS address of your choice.
+You need to have a space between RSS addresses.
 4. Execute:

 `./main.py`